Failure mode and effects analysis: Risk level (P×S) and (D)

 Risk is the combination of end effect probability and severity where probability and severity includes the effect on non-detectability (dormancy time).
-This may influence the end effect probability of failure or the worst case effect Severity.
+This may influence the end effect probability of failure or the worst case effect severity.
 The exact calculation may not be easy in all cases, such as those where multiple scenarios (with multiple events) are possible and detectability / dormancy plays a crucial role (as for redundant systems).
 In that case fault tree analysis and/or event trees may be needed to determine exact probability and risk levels.

-Preliminary risk levels can be selected based on a risk matrix like shown below, based on Mil.
+Preliminary risk levels can be selected based on a risk matrix like that shown below, based on Mil.
 Std.
 882. The higher the risk level, the more justification and mitigation is needed to provide evidence and lower the risk to an acceptable level.
 High risk should be indicated to higher level management, who are responsible for final decision-making.